jydjygv/LG-GRAM/README.md

 - touchscreen

-- display brightness is not adjustable with the keyboard shortcuts but you can do it thru settings it is possible to use the keyboard but I'm just to lazy to do it :)
+- display brightness is not adjustable with the keyboard shortcuts but you can do it thru settings -it is possible to use the keyboard but I'm just to lazy to do it :)

 -the battery indicator is a little glitchy and goes to 100% when you plug in the charger but the goes back to normal after about two minutes